SoptikHa2/crapi-csharp-wrapper/README.md

 ## Use wrapper Async

 You can even use this wrapper async - that means, you can order 20 player requests and do something while waiting for wrapper to finish.

-> You have to write this code to special method -> do not throw this into Main!
-Make method like `async void DoSomething()` (async keyword!)

 > You have to add new using: `using System.Threading.Tasks;`